saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ Hierarchical relationships, and they are important for structuring database queries.

- ☐ Temporal relationships, and they are necessary for predicting future linguistic trends.
+ ☐ Temporal relationships, and they are necessary for predicting future linguistic trends.<br><br>

 **11\.
 How does the temperature setting in a decoding algorithm influence the probability distribution over the vocabulary?**